Please consider supporting TSO in our May Appeal 2026 Donate

 'Butterfly'

-Hatch describes this cultivar as being generally more lustrous than the type, with flowers of a darker and richer yellow, and with darker green leaves that can appear tinged purple in cold weather.
-This cultivar was very recently crossed with Weigela florida which will no doubt yield many interesting selections in the coming years (Hatch 2017).
+Hatch describes this cultivar as being generally more lustrous than the type, with flowers of a darker and richer yellow, and with darker green leaves that can appear tinged purple in cold weather (Hatch 2017).
+This cultivar was crossed with Weigela florida in the early 2000s in an attempt to create garden-worthy intergeneric hybrids, but the resulting plants lacked vigour in trials and were never introduced (Touchell et al. 2006).

 Synonyms / alternative names

 This selection arose from a chance seedling and has cream-white margined leaves with a dark grey-green centre.
 It grows from c.
-0.7–1.3 m in height and spread (Dirr 2009).
+0.7–1.3 m tall and broad (Dirr 2009).
 An example at Scampston Hall, Yorkshire, UK, is reverting freely, but the combination of variegated and non-variegated shoots still manages to be effective (pers. obs.).